-If you forgot your password, you must reset your access point.
+If you forgot your password, you must reset your DAP-1650.
 Unfortunately this process will change all your settings back to the factory default settings.

-To reset the access point, locate the reset button (hole) on the rear panel of the unit.
-With the access point powered on, use an unfolded paper clip to hold the button down for 10 seconds.
-Release the button and the access point will go through its reboot process.
+To reset the device, locate the reset button (hole) on the bottom of the unit.
+With the device powered on, use a paperclip to hold the button down for about 10 seconds.
+Release the button and the device will go through its reboot process.

-Wait about 30 seconds to access the access point.
-The default IP address is 192.168.0.50.
-When logging in, the username is Admin and leave the password field empty.
+Wait about 30 seconds to access the device.
+The default address is http://dlinkap.local./ When logging in, the username is Admin and leave the password field empty.